ucladx/pancan-panel-design/README.md

-## Design a hybridization capture-based cancer DNA sequencing panel
+## Design a capture-based DNA sequencing panel for cancer

+GOAL: To assess frequently mutated genes and other somatic/germline alterations common to many different types of cancer.
+This "pan-cancer" analysis can lead to targeted treatment options for patients with biomarkers that are both common or uncommon in their cancer type.
+Tumor specimens must be FFPE and matched normal DNA is required from patient's blood or saliva.

 ### Overview of required targets:
 * Cancer genes: Coding exons of all major transcripts of ~1k genes